-Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high-tech practice.
-Computers and TV screens are their primary method of information processing.
-Dr. Steven Melman, Dr. Howard Alexander, Dr. Angela Gruber, Dr. Anita Zager, Dr. Julie Haveri & Dr. Heather Rowlands utilize intraoral camera technology that helps enhance your understanding of your diagnosis.
-An intraoral camera is a very small camera – in some cases, just a few millimeters long.
-An intraoral camera allows our practice to view clear, precise images of your mouth, teeth, and gums, in order for us to accurately make a diagnosis.
-With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
-This can mean faster diagnosis with less chair-time for you!
+Dr. Steven Melman, Dr. Howard Alexander, and Dr. Julie Haveri utilize intraoral camera technology that helps enhance your understanding of your diagnosis.
+An intraoral camera allows our practice to view clear, precise images of your mouth, teeth, and gums, in order for us to make a diagnosis accurately.
+With clear, defined, enlarged images, you see details that standard mirror examinations may miss.
+This can mean faster diagnosis with less chair time for you!
 Intraoral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
-These images can be printed for you, other dental specialists, and your lab or insurance companies.